MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Operators.md

 [Int] '1' + 0
 ```

-Note: A cast will also be performed when a variable is assigned to using [cast notation](about_Variables.md).
+A cast can also be performed when a variable is assigned to using [cast notation](about_Variables.md).

 #### Comma operator `,`